ninest/swipeable_card/README.md

 In the above example, replace `someChildWidget()` with the widget that can be swiped (for example, a playing card-like widget).

+Warning: while `SwipeableWidget` is fast on iPhones, it can be quite slow for older Android devices.
+I am currently working on `SwipeableWidgetSlide`, an alternative which can be used for older Android devices.

 ### Parameters

 <details>